leanspace/terraform-provider-leanspace/README.md

 - international_designator: optional, only usefull for ASSET
 - tle: optional, only usefull for ASSET
     - list of exactly 2 strings

+It is possible to create nodes within nodes but it's also possible to create them separately and set the `parent_node_id` on the child node to the id of the parent node

 ### leanspace_properties